Holomorphic structure of massive scalar fields in $\text{(A)dS}_2$: Introduction

 The first part of our results is based on the observation that \eqref{eq: F (anti-)holomorphicity} implies the following Laurent series

 for some operators $\beta_{n}$.
 From explicit computation of the mode expansion in (Lorentzian) conformal coordinates, we find that the finite-norm modes are reproduced by

 where the $\lambda_{n}$ are fixed, numerical constants and $\alpha_{n}$ are operators obeying \textit{canonical} commutation relations $[\alpha_{m},\alpha_{n}] = m\delta_{m+n,0}$.
 The mode expansion for $\ol{F}(\zb)$ follows \textit{mutatis mutandis}\footnote{This involves a second set of oscillator modes $\tilde{\alpha}_{n}$, which is independent from $\alpha_{n}$ in $\text{dS}_{2}$ and is related to $\alpha_{n}$ in $\text{AdS}_{2}$ due to the boundary conditions on the conformal boundary (the real axis).
 This is reminiscent of the oscillator mode expansions of the massless free scalar conformal field theory without and with boundary or the open and closed string respectively.}.
 Using these mode expansions, we are able to construct operators which implement the background isometries $\text{PSL}(2,\mathbb{R})$ and $\text{SO}(3)$ for $\text{AdS}_{2}$ and $\text{dS}_{2}$ respectively.
-The observation from \cite{Farnsworth:2024yeh} that $F$ acts as a conformal primary under global transformations then follows from assigning it the holomorphic weights $(h,\ol{h}) = (k+1,0)$.
-Furthermore, the fact that the current $F$ transforms under global conformal symmetry and is holomorphic raises the question of whether $F$ also transforms locally under \textit{local} conformal transformations in two dimensions.
-We argue that the previously identified operators implementing the isometries cannot be embedded into a larger set of local operators implementing local conformal transformations.
-We are nonetheless able to construct non-locally acting Virasoro generators out of the modes and comment on their utility (or lack thereof).
+The observation from \cite{Farnsworth:2024yeh} that $F$ acts as a conformal primary under (global) transformations then follows from assigning it the holomorphic weights $(h,\ol{h}) = (k+1,0)$.
+Furthermore, the fact that the current $F$ transforms under global conformal symmetry and is holomorphic raises the question of whether $F$ also transforms under \textit{local} conformal transformations in two dimensions.
+We argue that the previously identified operators implementing the isometries cannot be embedded into a larger set of operators implementing local conformal transformations.
+Nonetheless, linear automorphisms on the space of oscillator modes are linear symmetries of the theory\footnote{We thank the anonymous referee for pointing this out.}, which includes non-locally acting Virasoro generators unrelated to the isometries.
+We do not rule out the possibility of, but were unable to find generators which extend the algebra of global conformal transformations to the Virasoro algebra.

 The consequences of \eqref{eq: F (anti-)holomorphicity} however go far beyond this.
 The second half of this manuscript is concerned with the following observation: Given that \textit{partial} derivatives commute, the fact that $F$ is holomorphic \eqref{eq: F (anti-)holomorphicity} implies that any arbitrary functional $\mathcal{L}$ of $F$ itself, its derivatives $\pp^{n}F$, powers thereof $(\pp^{n}F)^{m}$, combined with arbitrary $z$-dependence will also be holomorphic: